Athos1972/baangt/TechSpecs/DATABASE_AND_UI.md

 Supporting entities shall have language/locale depending descriptions, that will be used in the UI to display tooltips and/or explanations in Dropdown-Fields.

-##Create the UI
+## Create the UI
 Hierarchical display of testruns and all their subsequent entities.
 Most probably something like a Tree would be good with +/- Buttons to add/remove elements.
+This UI-Element must be searchable and show filtered search result after a few characters are typed.

-###Special treatment of Global Variables
+### Special treatment of Global Variables
-GlobalVariables are stored in baangt.base.GlobalConstants.py - these variables shall be available at several places, additionally to manually entered values (see excel-sheet `DropsTestRunDefinition`)
+GlobalVariables are stored in `baangt.base.GlobalConstants.py` - these variables shall be available at several places, additionally to manually entered values (see excel-sheet `DropsTestRunDefinition`)

-###Testdatafiles:
+### Testdatafiles:
 Headers of testdatafiles must be read, so that the column names are available for selection in TestStepExecution-Steps for use in Column `Value` or `Value2`

-###Execution
+### Execution
 There should be a "Run"-Button, which can be pressed whenever the user is inside a testrun (or any level below).
 When the button is clicke, all changes shall be saved to the database. `baangt.py` shall be called with the testrun-name of the currently active testrun in the UI.
 Further parameters need to be discussed.